bparanj/coding-skill/_posts/2019-06-20-thinking-recursively.md

 Recursion is a programming technique where a function calls itself.
 The solutions has one or more base cases that are easy to solve.
 Must solve the same problem on some other input with the goal of simplifying the larger problem input.

 Notice that the method does not return a value in the inductive step, it returns a function instead.
-The values of the new function that is returned has smaller data that gradually moves the program towards the base case.
+Each time a procedure is activated recursively, a new set of local, bound variables is created.
+Although they have the same names as their corresponding elements in the set local to the previous instance of the procedure, their values are distinct.

 ## Summation